Sleep Hygiene explained

 The following is a list of basic tenets for better sleep, before we get into specific tips and suggestions.

-First, remember that you have to make sleep a priority.
-It is true that you can't get by in life without sleeping, but there's a lot of wiggle room too.
-Lots of people think they can run on four or five hours of sleep a night and it won’t be a problem.
-Don't allow yourself this wiggle room.
+First and foremost, remember that you have to make sleep a priority.
+It is true that you can't get by in life without sleeping, but there's a lot of wiggle room as well.
+Many people think they can operate on four or five hours of sleep a night and it won’t be a problem.
+Don't allow yourself this margin.
 Make getting at least seven hours of sleep each night a priority for your overall health and well-being.

 Above, we outlined the recommended amounts of sleep for different ages of people.
 However, it must also be noted that it's not uncommon for individuals to actually need varying amounts of sleep, depending on their genetics, lifestyle, and other behaviors.
 We tell you how to know how much sleep you optimally need below when we discuss keeping a sleep diary.

 In other words, if you tend to lose sleep during the week, don’t try to make it all up on the weekends.
-Sleep doesn’t really work like that.
+Sleep doesn’t really work that way.

-While it’s okay to go to bed early or sleep in to catch a few extra “Zzzs” on the weekends, you shouldn’t rely on this additional sleep time as a “makeup” for lost sleep Monday through Friday.
+While it’s fine to go to bed early or sleep in to catch a few extra zzzs on the weekends, you shouldn’t rely on this additional sleep time as a makeup for lost sleep Monday through Friday.